opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

 Dataset fields can be discarded from the dataset.
 It does not mean that the field is completely removed from the dataset but only deleted from the output.
 This is why, once the dataset is published, the discarded field will not be displayed in any visualization and if the dataset is exported, the discarded field will not be in the export.

 To discard a field from a dataset:
-Click on the Discard button of the field you want to discard from the dataset.
+Click on the |icon-delete| button of the field you want to discard from the dataset.

 Since discarded fields are not completely removed from the dataset, they can be restored at any time.